Major gun-maker to stop manufacturing AR-15s for civilians; Northwest Arkansans react

 BENTONVILLE, Ark.
-(KNWA) — A prominent gun-maker announced it’ll stop manufacturing sporting rifles for civilians.
+(KFTA) — A prominent gun-maker announced it’ll stop manufacturing sporting rifles for civilians.

 Retailers like Walmart, CVS and Walgreens have each taken respective stances on firearms in the last few weeks.
 Colt, a major gun manufacturer, announced in a press release it’ll do the same but not because of today’s political climate.
 Instead, the stated reason was because “the market for modern sporting rifles has experienced significant excess manufacturing capacity.”